Ondat Cluster Topologies

-Ondat makes it possible for you to organise your cluster in multiple ways, depending on your priorities and needs.
-The approaches below are idealised representations of possible Ondat clusters and can be mixed, modified and changed at execution time.
+Ondat makes it possible for cluster administrators to design and implement different cluster topologies, depending on types of workloads, use cases, priorities and needs.
+The topology approaches recommended below are idealised representations of possible Ondat clusters and can be mixed, modified and changed at execution time.

-Ondat performs file I/O over the network, which is how we ensure that your data is always available throughout your cluster.
-This also affords the user certain possibilities for organising your cluster, as we suggest below.
+Ondat performs file Input/Output (I/O) operations over the network, which is how the platform ensures that data is always available throughout your cluster.
+This also affords cluster administrators certain possibilities of organising their clusters in ways explained below.

-This mode is also very suitable for elastic fleets with burstable workloads.
-A fleet can be expanded with many new machines for computing, while maintaining a central data store not impacted by rapid and repeated cluster scaling.
+- In addition, another suitable use case for this topology is for elastic worker node fleets with burst-able workloads.
+A fleet can be quickly expanded with new worker nodes for compute-intensive workloads on demand, whilst maintaining a centralised data storage pool that is not impacted by rapid auto cluster scaling.